 Supported by the Macgeorge Bequest

-To register for the conference, and for the complete programme, please visit the On Species and Fire Stories website
+For the complete programme, please visit the On Species and Fire Stories website

 This one-day Australian Centre conference will focus on new approaches in the Australian humanities to questions of species and ecology.
 It will look at the ways in which encounters with species play themselves out in creative media - drama, fiction, film, performance, poetry, and visual art.
 It is especially interested in the way the lives and deaths - and afterlives - of species in Australia and the region are represented and understood.
 What kinds of narratives do particular species generate, and why?
 How can we historicise narratives about species?
 What kinds of perspectives on species can cultural work in the humanities now provide?
 And how do species enable us to rethink our relationship to them - and their relationship to us?